MS is most often diagnosed between the ages of 20-40, the age at which many people may be thinking of starting, or extending, their family.

 There is not enough data on pregnancy in women with progressive MS to give an accurate indication of its effect on this type of multiple sclerosis.

 A number of medications for MS, both disease modifying treatments and those for individual symptoms, are not recommended for use by women during pregnancy or when breastfeeding.
-Women who are planning a family or who find they are pregnant should discuss their medications with their MS nurse or doctor.
+If you are planning a family, or find you are pregnant, you should discuss your medications with your MS nurse or doctor.

 New guidelines for pregnancy in multiple sclerosis were published in January 2019.
 Your health team should be aware of these recommendations for your care and treatment before, during and after pregnancy, but do draw their attention to the consensus guidelines if necessary.

 The UK MS Register is carrying out research to try and build a picture of what it is like to be pregnant with MS, to try to improve things for women in the future.
 If you're pregnant and have MS, you're invited to join the UK MS Pregnancy Register if you would like to take part in this study.

 There is no evidence that MS has a direct effect on fertility.
 This means that if you have MS you have as good a chance of conceiving with your partner as a couple without MS.

 However, some people do experience sexual difficulties as a result of their MS. For example, erectile dysfunction in men, or a reduction in libido for women.
 These can impact on your sexual relationship and so on your chances of conceiving a baby.
 The MS Trust’s publications, Sex and MS: a guide for women and Sex and MS: a guide for men, explore some of the issues.